MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/onedrive-lti.md

 ## Collaboration Settings for OneDrive LTI 1.3 in Canvas Courses

-For collaboration to work for educators and students, you should not enable the collaboration setting.
+For collaboration to work for educators and students, you shouldn't enable the collaboration setting.
 This setting is generally not enabled, but if the setting is enabled, follow these steps:

 1. Sign in as an admin and go to the **Settings** section.
 1. Go to **Feature Options** section, and then go to the **Course** section.